Attractions

 That said, please don’t take my best of the best list too seriously.

-As I mentioned earlier, the best places to ski in the US is a highly debatable topic.
 What’s important is you have fun on your chosen winter destination, enjoy all the snow to your heart’s content, and hit the slopes.

 Go Out and Explore